rgraingerdev/MS4Final/README.md

 * The aim is for a first-time user to be able to easily navigate.
 * The colour scheme was chosen to be easy on the eye and not draw attention away from content.
-* This page was made so that both new and current members can enjoy all things code.
+* This page was made so that both new and current members can enjoy.

 ### Future features
 * Add a group messageboard for users to ask questions and disscuss together.
-* A rolling gallery of images of previous events.
+* More categorys for the prizes.
-* Add examples and links to past members projects.
+* Add examples and links to past winners page.

 ### Font